Regional Priority Areas

 North Carolina

-The Orton Foundation, The Moore Charitable’s North Carolina affiliate, is dedicated to the vitality of the Cape Fear River.
-We partner with nonprofits to improve water quality, restore natural shorelines and habitats, build resilience, address the environmental impacts of industrial agriculture waste and other toxins, and stop offshore drilling in the Atlantic.
-Orton Foundation also advances forest health through long-leaf pine restoration and fights the deforestation of southern forests for the global wood pellet industry.
-We also support historically significant community and cultural restoration initiatives and services.
+The Orton Foundation, Moore Charitable’s North Carolina affiliate, is dedicated to the vitality of the Cape Fear River, partnering to improve water quality, restore natural shorelines and habitats, build resilience, stop industrial agriculture waste, and prevent offshore drilling.
+Orton Foundation also works to restore long-leaf pine and fight deforestation from the wood pellet industry.
+Orton Foundation also supports historically significant community and cultural initiatives.

 Learn More